-A lot of course providers advertise courses available for Government Advanced Loans as government funded courses but the reality is 19+ loan is exactly that – a loan.
-It means that at some point you will have to repay it.
-This fact is often smartly covered by marketing efforts and government funded personal trainer courses seem to be free.
-But they’re not.
+A lot of course providers advertise 19+ loan courses as “Government funded courses” but the reality is 19+ loan is exactly that – a loan.
+It means that at some point, the idea is that you will have to repay it.
+This fact is often smartly covered by marketing efforts which make 19+ loan courses seem to be free – but they’re not.

 The Government has introduced 19+ Advanced Learning Loans to help learners aged 19 and above to pay the fees charged by training providers for Level 3 and 4 training courses.